LarsDeLeeuw/Compilers/README.md

       Need to add type implicitcasts for binaryop expr

+Grammar:
+      TODO:
+            * Add const support.
+            * Add unnamed scope support, should not be allot of work.
+These are illegal in global scope.
+But could recognise them and throw sementic error after.
+            * Add For-loop support, should be straightforward if I can create a while-loop that does the same thing.
+            * (Optional) Maybe implement switch, can be converted to if-else so not allot of work.

 # About
 This compiler is written in python and attempts to succesfully compile a subset of the C language to MIPS instructions using ANTLR.